simondlevy/RealAntBT/README.md

 ## Parts and assembly

-Assuming you have some experience with soldering, heat-shrink tubing, and battery-safety issues, the parts list below and images below should be sufficient to set up your RealAnt:
+Assuming you have some experience with soldering, heat-shrink tubing, and battery-safety issues, the parts list and images below should be sufficient to set up your RealAnt:

 1. [RealAnt](https://github.com/OteRobotics/realant#get-your-realant)